Support Resources

 Help4Addiction

 Help4Addiction offer an independent addiction advice service throughout the UK.
-They are dedicated to providing you with all the relevant information and treatment options for a wide range of addictions, including; alcohol addiction, drug addiction and behavioural addictions.
+They are dedicated to providing you with all the relevant information and treatment options for a wide range of addictions, including alcohol addiction, drug addiction and behavioural addictions.

-Help4Addiction have over 30 years combined experience working in the fields of Alcohol Addiction, Drug Addiction, Counselling, Stress, Anxiety and Rehabilitation.
+Help4Addiction have over 30 years' combined experience working in the fields of alcohol addiction, drug addiction, counselling, stress, anxiety and rehabilitation.

-Worried About a Friend?
+Worried about a friend?

-Check out Student Minds ‘Look After Your Mate’ Guide for knowledge and practical tips on how to support a friend.
+Students are most likely to speak to friends when they are experiencing difficulties.
+Check out the 'Look After Your Mate' Guide from Student Minds for knowledge and practical tips on how to support a friend.

 Back to top